iterative/katacoda-scenarios/get-started/04-stages/intro.md

 [bcpipeline]: https://dvc.org/doc/user-guide/basic-concepts/pipeline

-[Stages][bcstage] are the basic building blocks of pipelines in DVC.
+[Stages][bcstage] are the basic building blocks of the pipelines in DVC.
 They define and execute an action, like data import or feature extraction, and usually produce some output.

 [bcstage]: https://dvc.org/doc/user-guide/basic-concepts/stage